 - normal hydration and toleration of diet and fluids

 - parent/caregiver can safely manage the child at home, return in event of deterioration and access further medication.

-An assessment of the family’s ability to safely manage the child at home should be done as per the Pre-school Wheeze Education Checklist (QH staff only) for all children with pre-school wheeze prior to discharge.
+An assessment of the family’s ability to safely manage the child at home should be done as per the Pre-school Wheeze Disease Education Checklist (QH staff only) prior to discharge.

 On discharge a child should be provided with:

-- with GP or paediatrician within a week, depending upon the course of the illness
+- with GP or Paediatrician within a week, or earlier depending upon the course of illness

 When to consider admission

 Facilities without a Short Stay Unit (SSU)

 - severe illness i.e. ongoing respiratory distress and failure to respond to initial burst of bronchodilator or requiring oxygen